cf-convention/cf-convention.github.io/standard_name_rules.md

 If a consensus, or near consensus, view can not be achieved by discussion the moderator can ask the standard names committee to vote on a proposal.
 The committee's decision is final.

-If three weeks have passed with no contributions being made the moderator should attempt to reinvigorate the discussion so that a conclusion can be reached.
+If 30 days have passed with no contributions being made the moderator should attempt to reinvigorate the discussion so that a conclusion can be reached.

 The moderator will summarize the outcome of the discussion of each vocabulary term proposal.